 How do you think the government of the United States is different from the ancient Roman government under the Republic?

-Here are some suggestion to answer those questions:
+Besides the charts provided above, here are some suggestion to answer those questions:

 This is an excellent cartoon PowerPoint: Roman Republic and US Government, Similarities and Differences